minio/m3/k8s/README.md

   ./m3 tenant add company-name
 ```

-If the company name is not url-friend a short name will be generated, but it can also be specified.
+If the company name is not url-friendly a short name will be generated, but it can also be specified.

 ```shell
   ./m3 tenant add "Commpany® Inc." --short_name company-inc